funkypenguin/feeling-responsive/_posts/tutorial/2013-03-20-allowed-memory-size-of-xxx-bytes-exhausted-with-wordpress-on-debian.md

   - debian
   - wordpress
 ---
-My Debian Squeeze host started having trouble performing WordPress 3.5 core or plugin updates &#8211; in the error logs, I&#8217;d see messages like:
+My Debian Squeeze host started having trouble performing WordPress 3.5 core or plugin updates &#8211; in the error logs, I'd see messages like:

 > Allowed memory size of xxx bytes exhausted